Actions

 — Roger Hector, General Manager of the Sega Technical Institute[11]

-While Hector was not directly involved in the game's development, he was Sega Technical Institute's General Manager and worked directly with Jackson on a number of occasions.
+While Hector was not directly involved in the game's development, he was Sega Technical Institute's General Manager and worked directly with Jackson on several occasions.
 Hector claims he was responsible for both hiring and firing the artist, and for bringing in Howard Drossin to replace the offending music (since denied by Drossin[10]).
 He recalls Jackson's tracks "fitted perfectly for the game, and they had a distinctive 'Michael Jackson' sound.
 We had it all ready and integrated into the game when the first news stories came out accusing him [of] child molestation, and Sega had to back away from the collaboration...
-It was too bad nobody outside ever heard the Michael Jackson music."Media:Makingofs3kpg4.jpg[18] This stance was supported by Naoto Oshima in 2018, who was not involved in the game's development.
+It was too bad nobody outside ever heard the Michael Jackson music."Media:Makingofs3kpg4.jpg[12] This stance was supported by Naoto Oshima in 2018, who was not involved in the game's development.
 However, the majority of Jackson's staff argues this was not the case.
 In particular, Brad Buxer states that Jackson voluntarily chose to go uncredited due to his dissatisfaction with the playback quality of the Mega Drive (likely the "crunchy" sample playback of Sonic 3's sound driver).
 Buxer also reconfirmed that the decision was unrelated to the 1993 sexual abuse allegations.

 B&W: One of the surprising things in this soundtrack is that you can hear the chords from Stranger in Moscow, which is supposed to have been composed later...